K3NOXOFFICIAL/Trans-Parent/README.md

 #InvisibleAdjustable ---------
-My first BetterDiscord Theme i have ever made. --------- Contact me on Discord Rio#2253.
+My first BetterDiscord Theme i have ever made. --------- Do you want further help contact me on Discord Rio#2253.